dzapataHDI/nomemory/Creating--a-MockNeat-object.md

-In order to start creating random data for your application the first thing is to create or to obtain an existing instance of the ``MockNeat`` class.
-This is the main class of the library and the source of *all evil*.
+`MockNeat` is the main class of the library and the source of *all evil*.

-There are a few ways you can obtain this:
+To obtain a `MockNeat` instance:

 *  Re-use the default instance of a ```MockNeat``` class that internally uses a [ThreadLocalRandom](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ThreadLocalRandom.html) implementation from the Java library.